Damon C. Woods, FIDSA

 In the early 1960s, he was promoted to chief interior designer, and was on the team that designed the Ford Mustang, which was introduced in 1964.
 For a period of time he was assigned to Ford England to broaden his experience.

 We are looking for an image of Damon.
-If you have one for us to use please contact Ben Chisholm.
+If you have one please contact us.